cujojs/most/docs/api.md

 When the stream ends (for example, by using [take](#take), [takeUntil](#until), etc.), it will automatically be disconnected from the event source.
 For example, in the case of DOM events, the underlying DOM event listener will be removed automatically.

+When source event has more than one argument, all the arguments will be agregated into array in resulting Stream.

 Note on EventEmitter: EventEmitters and EventTargets, such as DOM nodes, behave differently in that EventEmitter allows events to be delivered in the same tick as a listener is added.
 When using EventEmitter, `most.fromEvent`, will *ensure asynchronous event delivery*, thereby preventing hazards of "maybe sync, maybe async" (aka zalgo) event delivery.

 ```js